isomerpages/govtech-gobusiness-main/news-and-updates/updates/_posts/2023-03-24-post-event-proposal-drop.md

 ### How does Events Proposal Drop work?

-The Event Proposal Drop allows event organisers to propose uinique event concepts for collaboration with the government, or seek government endorsements for regulatory approvals.
+The Event Proposal Drop allows event organisers to propose unique event concepts for collaboration with the government, or seek government endorsements for regulatory approvals.
 Currently, only proposals for MICE, Sports and Fitness events are accepted.